 This is not the best island for snorkeling, there are no reefs near the beaches.
 You can of course book a day-tour going to nearby places for that purpose, but I suggest you wait until you get to Koh Kradan where the snorkeling should be one of the best snorkeling in Thailand.
 So have patience.

 We spent three amazing days at Koh Mook, mostly on the beach.
-Our hotel, De Tara Beach Resort, turned out to be a great hotel.
+Our hotel, De Tara Beach Resort, turned out to be a great hotel with the most friendly staff you can find.
 They serve the best Massaman Curry you can get paying almost nothing.
-Make sure you book one of the rooms with sea view from the room!
+Make sure you book one of the rooms with sea view from the room, they also have air conditioning.

 Read more on other sites